microsoft/azuredevopslabs/labs/tfs/readme.md

 - When the download is complete, double-click the .exe file to self-extract the RAR files to a folder
 - Read the “Working with the …” document to start using the VM

-## Using the VM

-There are quite a number of important instructions on how to use the VM including activating the VM, taking snapshots/check points, etc, documented.
-Please also see the note below at the end of the post.
+>There are quite a number of important instructions on how to use the VM including activating the VM, taking snapshots/check points, etc, documented.We highly recommend that you read through the[Working with the Visual Studio 2017 ALM Virtual Machine]() document prior to using the VM, even if you may have used the earlier version of the VM.

-Please read through the document prior to using the VM, even if you may have used the earlier version of the VM.
-The VM has about 15 GB of free hard disk space.
+>Note that The VM has about 15 GB of free hard disk space.
 Should you want to increase the size of the disk, you will need to do so before creating snapshots/check points.
 You can refer this article on [TechNet]() for instructions on expanding the virtual hard disk.

 ## Hands-On-Labs

-We have converted the hands-on-labs from Word to markdown.
-If you want the labs in Word format, you can find them <a href="https://github.com/Microsoft/almvm/tree/master/labs/Word">here</a>
+Here are the 2017 hands-on-labs for Team Foundation Server.
+If you want to access the labs offline, you can download them as MS Word documents from <a href="https://github.com/Microsoft/almvm/tree/master/labs/Word">here</a>
 <table width="100%">
 <thead><td><b>
 Lab Name</b>